IMMPC: An Internal Model Based MPC for Rejecting Unknown Disturbances: Setup

 for all $t\in\mathbb{N}$.
-This ensures $y(t)\equiv 0$.
-However, if $w(t)$ is unknown, we can not evaluate $x_{\mathrm{ref}}(t)$ and $u_{\mathrm{ref}}(t)$.
-Hence, in this work we address this problem by combining \ac{MPC} with the internal model principle to guarantee constraint satisfaction, while $y(t)$ converges to zero.
 For the remainder of this work, we assume that the output regulation problem is well-defined, meaning there exists a unique state and input reference solving \eqref{eq:Setup:ReferenceDynamics}, which can be expressed by